tsuialan/NewsCloud/README.md

 - Flask
   - link keyword to headlines
 - NewScrape
+  - script can prob be rewritten for efficiency
   - need to specify html classes
   - add more newspaper sites
+  - json formatting?
 - NewsCloud
-  - word cloud python implementation
+  - word cloud python matplitlib implementation
     - matplotlib to html port
     - clickable word cloud
+  - javascript implementation of word cloud
+    - read json from javascript
 ### Setting Up
 #### If virtual environment is not set up, run:
 MacOs: